cjwfuller/quantum-circuits/README.md

 Quantum Circuits
 ================

-Simulate quantum circuits on a classical computer.
+Simulate quantum circuits on a classical computer using Python 3 and NumPy.

 All functionality is demonstrated in unit tests only.
 It can be shown that a Hadamard gate can be added to a single qubit circuit and when the circuit runs, the Hadamard gate is applied to the qubit.
 When a measurement is performed, the qubit will collapse to either a 1 or 0 with probabilities of 0.5.